DEFRA/waste-tracking-service/docs/api-codes-for-testing-and-production.md

 ## Dummy Test Codes

 There are ten dummy codes to choose from (see below).
-There are no restrictions, developers can select, re-use, chop or change from the list as they choose.
+There are no restrictions, developers can select any code from the list.
 ```code
 1. 1f83215e-4b90-4785-9ab2-2614839aa2e9